bjsi/SuperMemoAssistant.Plugins.ClozeAsItem/README.md

 ## Features

 - Create clozes that behave like items.
-- The item can optionally inherit components like clozes do.
 - The item will have a higher starting interval than normal clozes.

 ## Installation